 In a small bowl, combine salt, oregano, garlic powder, and onion powder.
 Sprinkle evenly over all sides of the pork and run in.
 (Can be done up to 24 hours ahead of cooking.)

-Set the pressure cooker insert over medium-high heat.
+Set the pressure cooker insert over medium-high heat (or use the saute setting on your Instant Pot if you have it; I don’t, my model is older).
 Add the bacon fat and when hot, brown the pork pieces on all sides until nicely browned.
 Add onion, garlic, ginger, and broth to the pan.

 Remove meat from pan juices – skim fat from juices and reserve.
 Pull meat apart into bite-sized pieces and return to pan juices.
 Serve hot with fresh limes and cilantro.